micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 - to model requirements (like latencies, determinism in subsystems)
 - mapping of ROS framework and OS scheduler (semi-automated and optimized mapping is desired as well as generic, well-understood framework mechanisms)

-Our approach is to provide a real-time executor on two layers as described in section [Introduction to Client Library](../).
+Our approach is to provide a real-time Executor on two layers as described in section [Introduction to Client Library](../).
 One based on the rcl-layer written in C programming language and one based on rclcpp written in C++.

 As the first step, we propose the LET-Executor, which implements static order scheduling policy with logic execution time semantics.
 In this scheduling policy, all callbacks are executed in a pre-defined order.
 Logical execution time refers to the concept, that first input data is read before tasks are executed.
-Secondly, we developed a Callback-group-level executor, which allows to prioritize a group of callbacks.
+Secondly, we developed a Callback-group-level Executor, which allows to prioritize a group of callbacks.
 These approaches are based on the concept of Executors, which have been introduced in ROS 2.

 ## ROS 2 Executor